 ISRC Bridge Program - Riverside County Department of Mental Health Bridge Programs are FSP step-down services and support.
-The Bridge Programs are a program component of FSP programs.
+The Bridge Programs are a component of FSP programs.
 The Bridge consumer is one that has progressed in his/her recovery due to the support received by regular FSP services.
-While they have developed critical life skills that resulted in financial income, housing and mental health stability, they require ongoing support and monitoring as they further their progress toward community integration and self sufficiency.
-Their level of functioning requires regular support and monitor but due toward their progress toward self sufficiency, not at the same full scope FSP level of intensity.
-The program focus is to assist FSP consumer's transition or "bridge" from high intensity support to more traditional or self advocacy level of support.
+While they have developed critical life skills that resulted in them being able to obtain income, housing and mental health stability; they require ongoing support and monitoring as they further their progress toward community integration and self-sufficiency, but not at the same full scope FSP level of intensity.
+The program's focus is to assist FSP consumer's transition or "bridge" from high intensity support to more traditional or self-advocacy level of support.
 They continue to have access to 24/7 support to assist them if they encounter a life crisis during their transition phase.
 The length of stay in the Bridge programs is anticipated to be 6-12 months.

-The other Priority need identified through the original Community Planning Process and again in the FY13/14 annual update process was continuing to direct "High Utilizer's of Services" to engage in FSP programming.
+The other priority need identified through the original Community Planning Process and again in the FY13/14 annual update process was continuing to direct "High Utilizers of Services" to engage in FSP programming.
 This program shift has been developed and embedded into the 3YPE, for implementation in FY14/15.
-The proposed impact will be to reduce high costs associated with recurrent admissions to intensive services while at the same expanding FSP slots by 100 county wide.
+The proposed impact will be to reduce high costs associated with recurrent admissions to intensive services while at the same expanding FSP slots by 100 county-wide.

-ISRC RISE Program - The RISE (Riverside Integrated Services Expansion) is a FSP Program engagement of individuals on LPS conservatorships who are transitioning back to the community after treatment in a secure long term care facility.
+ISRC RISE Program - The RISE (Riverside Integrated Services Expansion) is a FSP Program engagement of individuals on LPS Conservatorships who are transitioning back to the community after treatment in a secure long term care facility.
 These individuals have a history of multiple hospitalizations, incarceration and were homeless or at risk of homelessness upon admission to the long term care facility.
-The goal of the RISE Program is assist the individual successfully transition back to community residential settings, preventing repeated homelessness or need for institutional care.
-The services will be based on Wellness, Recovery and Resilience model of care and include outreach and engagement while the individual is at the long term care facility, housing placement assistance and ongoing housing support, intensive wellness and recovery based support that include wrap around services/flex funding and services such as 24/7 support, benefit assistance/money management, integrated health case management, pre-vocational support and linkage to CARF certified vocational programs, psychiatric/medication services, peer-to-peer support and evidenced based treatment for mental health and co-occurring substance abuse issues.
+The goal of the RISE Program is to assist the individual's successful transition back to community residential settings, preventing repeated homelessness or need for institutional care.
+The services will be based on the Wellness Recovery and Resilience model of care and include outreach and engagement while the individual is at the long term care facility, housing placement assistance and ongoing housing support, intensive wellness and recovery-based support that include wraparound services/flex funding and services such as 24/7 support, benefit assistance/money management, integrated health case management, pre-vocational support and linkage to the Commission on Accreditation of Rehabilitation Facilities (CARF) certified vocational programs, psychiatric/medication services, peer-to-peer support and evidenced based treatment for mental health and co-occurring substance abuse issues.
 The RISE program will be based in Riverside with satellite services available county-wide.
-Services will primarily be field based in the consumer's home.
+Services will primarily be field-based in the consumer's home.

-Other key developments in the 3YPE integrated services for adults are the continued services offered through the consumer operated Peer Support and Resource Centers.
-The Centers have been in place since FY06/07, and recently went back out to RFP.
-Within the new scope of service there is planned expansion, with each region serving 400 adult, and 80 unique TAY members annually, and an addition to a new Center in the Western Coachella Valley serving those same numbers.
+Other key developments in the 3YPE integrated services for adults are the continued services offered through the consumer-operated Peer Support and Resource Centers.
+The Centers have been in place since FY06/07 and due to a new scope of service, Request for Proposals were recently sent out.
+Within the new scope of service there is planned expansion, with each region serving 400 adult, and 80 TAY members annually, and an addition of a new Center in the Western Coachella Valley serving those same numbers.

-Other support services with expanded staffing are the Family Advocate Programs, which will increase staffing by 5 full time peer staff.
-Peer Support Specialists are embedded within the enhanced out-patient clinics county wide, and there are expanded clinic services planned in Lake Elsinore, Temecula, and Desert Hot Springs.
+Another support service with expanded staffing is the Family Advocate Program, which will increase staffing by 5 full time peer staff.
+Peer Support Specialists are embedded within the enhanced out-patient clinics county-wide, and there are expanded clinic services planned in Lake Elsinore, Temecula, and Desert Hot Springs.